I embrace my kookiness! I am me!

 I try to show the love of God to others.
 I believe we, as a world are one dysfunctional family who needs to find more love and acceptance for each other.

 I cherish the beauty and wonder of the little things in life: the softness of a cat’s fur; the laughter of children; the beauty of a sunrise; the amazing way a spider knows how to spin its web.
 There are so many life forms that survive in such wondrous ways.

 I am thankful for my life and marvel at its growth and development: scars, wrinkles, joys, sorrows, and all of the experiences I have had.
 They all merged into one person and made me me!

-I am grateful to those who love the often unlovable, the elderly, the sick, the grumpy: you will grow spiritually and as a human, whether you are able to impact their lives or not.
-By your own gained wisdom, patience and understanding you too will make the world a better place just by being you.
+I am grateful to those who love the often unlovable, the elderly, the sick, the grumpy: they will grow spiritually and as humans, whether they are able to impact the lives of others or not.
+By their own gained wisdom, patience and understanding they too will make the world a better place just by being themselves.

 I am thankful to all who are working in positive ways to make our Earth a better place.